syncfusion-content/windowsforms-docs/WindowsForms/treeview/TreeNodeAdvCustomization.md

 {% endcapture %}
 {{ codesnippet2 | OrderList_Indent_Level_1 }}

-<b>Step 3</b>:.
+Step 3.
 Add the custom control to the node using TreeNodeAdv.CustomControl property

 {% capture codesnippet3 %}​
 {% tabs %}